sandialabs/opendiventi/README.md

 | **threadExp** | The amount to scale threadbase by to add the next thread.
 Must be greater than `1`. `1.3` would be a 130% increase. |
 | **cleanDelay** | The number of insertions to wait before activating the cleaners. |

-Once you've installed you can run diventiServer -h from /build to get more instructions for configuring the server via the command line.
+Once you've installed you can run diventiServer -h from /build to for instructions on how to implement some of these options via the command line.

 # Queries
 Queries have a standardized HTTP interface, so it is possible for commonly made queries to be scripted.

 Queries should be made to DIVENTI_IP:41311/query with an HTTP GET request.
+Or if the server has a different query port specified that should be used in place of 41311.

 Arguments are: